 When you’re watching an anime, you ultimately look for fun and entertainment.
 If you watch ‘JoJo’s Bizarre Adventure‘ for nothing but pure unadulterated fun, then you certainly will not be disappointed and you might even be able to stick with it throughout its runtime of 152 episodes.
 It has a very simple straight forward story that mainly expands through its character dynamics.

 One thing that really stands about the show is that unlike other Shounen anime, it does not have long obnoxious training arcs of characters and even the fight scenes in it are never dragged for long periods of time.
 For the most part of it, the anime does not take itself too seriously and for those brief moments when it actually does, you will certainly find yourself at the edge of your seat.
 Its nostalgic music and ’80s artwork is a breath of fresh air and with no fanservice, no confusing plot twists and no cheap humor, this series is very well worth your time.
+All the episodes can be streamed online on Netflix.

 15. Dragon Ball (153 Episodes)